 The mineral exploration and mining business is competitive in all of its phases.
 The Company competes with numerous other companies in the search for and the acquisition of attractive mineral properties and individuals, including competitors with greater financial, technical and other resources, in the search for and the acquisition of attractive mineral properties.
 The Company's ability to acquire properties in the future will depend not only on its ability to advance its present properties, but also on its ability to select and acquire suitable prospects for mineral exploration or advancement.
 There is no assurance that the Company will be able to compete successfully with others in acquiring such prospects.
 In addition, there is a limited supply of good geological talent and drilling crews and equipment.
+There is no assurance that the Company will be able to acquire the supply of geological talent and drilling crews and equipment.
+There is no assurance that the Company will be able to acquire the supply of geological talent and drilling crews and equipment.
 There is no assurance that the Company will be able to acquire the supply of geological talent or drillers, executives or other employees or contractors that are required to complete exploration work in planned time frames